Updated 18 July 2020

 3. Many foods contain TiO2, including lollies, chewing gum, nut spreads, energy drinks, dairy products, processed deli meats, canned fish products, processed snacks, oral supplements and more.
 If you’re concerned, check the ingredients listing for Pigment White 6 (PW6), E171 or CI 77891.

-4. When it comes to oral care, toothpaste (which may also be ingested) also often contains TiO2.
+4. When it comes to oral care, bear in mind that toothpaste (which may also be ingested) also often contains TiO2.

 5. For sunscreens, avoid spray-on or aerosolised sunscreens, regardless of whether or not they contain nanoparticles.

-6. For cosmetics, choose makeup brands that don’t use nanoparticles and take care not to inhale the product when using powdered makeup (loose or pressed).
+6. For cosmetics, choose makeup brands that are nanoparticle free and take care not to inhale the product when using powdered makeup (loose or pressed).
 This is just common sense anyway – you should never inhale any powdered product whether food, cosmetics or otherwise.

 Finally, there’s a lot of information to be found online regarding Titanium Dioxide.
-If you are concerned about your exposure to this ingredient, then I urge you to do your own research and make up your own mind.
+If you are concerned about your exposure to this ingredient, whether through makeup or food, then I urge you to do your own research and make up your own mind.

 References: EWG Skin Deep Cosmetic Database; chemicalsafetyfacts.org; paulaschoice.com.au; reefrepair.org; mercola.com